ssmirr/appdev-chapters/minimal-javascript.md

 })
 ```

-### If your JavaScript libraries are acting funny, it's probably turbolinks
+### If your JavaScript libraries are acting funny, it's probably Turbolinks

 If you pull in a 3rd-party JavaScript library (say, for example, Google Maps), and you notice some weird behavior, especially things that are resolved when you do a full page refresh: the issue is probably related to Turbolinks.